-A group is now running on-line.
+A groups can now running on-line.
 The programme supports families planning for Secondary school transition with children from Y3 upwards.
-Funding from Richmond Parish Lands is supporting the programme.

 In Action Learning parents explore challenges together, identify then try out an individual action plan.
 Typically parents review how their plan works and return to their peer group to share their experiences of what helped them, and maybe what didn't, before deciding what to do next.
-The 2021 group is being run by Sam Silver, who is a trained Action Learning Facilitator.
+The groups are run by Sam Silver, who is a trained Action Learning Facilitator.

 Action Learning can help parents consider a range of issues relating to:

 Schooling and Behaviour

 Sign up and get notification of start dates and learn how techniques used in situations as varied as business and the NHS can help with parenting and working with professionals supporting children with special educational needs.

 Watch how social entrepreneurs use the process to juggle life events and develop their dreams, and imagine how Action Learning might translate to supporting your child's future and making space for your well-being as you juggle managing your family, work and parenting challenges.

 Sam Silver is available for support to families who are looking for services and help to understand their child's sensory and communication needs.
 Parents often want to understand:

 Sam has worked in partnership with parents, teachers, schools, Educational Psychologists, Speech and Language and Occupational therapists for more than 20 years to increase the understanding of children with hidden difficulties.
 She is a parent to three children now aged 32, 29 and 26, each has a different SEN diagnosis.
 Through this personal and professional experience Sam can sign post families to services in South West London.